| |

 main terminals 1 and 2.
 Terminal 1 has the usual airport duty free shops

 and a lower public area with shops and bistros.
-The new terminal 2 (Lufthansa)
+Terminal 2 (Lufthansa)

 has a virtual shopping mall with a whole collection of upscale brand